testfairy/docs/docs/0531_Bug_Tracking/09_TestFairy_Connect.md

 ## Installation

 Installation is done via npm.
-Please run the following command in a folder for your TestFairy Connect installation:
+Please run the following command in any folder for your TestFairy Connect installation:

 ```
 sudo npm install -g git+https://github.com/testfairy/testfairy-connect.git